mattermost/docs/source/help/getting-started/setting-your-status-availability.rst

 .. image:: ../../images/set-custom-status.png
   :alt: Set a custom status.

 2. Choose from a list of suggested statuses, reuse a recent status, or enter a new emoji and status, then select **Set Status**.
 The Speech bubble emoji 💬  is used by default if you don't specify an emoji.
+A custom status can be a maximum of 100 characters in length.

 .. image:: ../../images/Custom-Status-Marketing-Animation.gif
   :alt: Set a custom status that includes an optional emoji and a descriptive message.